In the deep south of Italy, in the heel of the country’s boot, is the region of Puglia. You will fall in love with its sleepy

 4) Beautiful Towns

-Lecce, Otranto, Polignano a Mare, Ostuni, Alberobello and Martina Franca.
-Everywhere you’ll find cobbled streets,
+Otranto, Polignano a Mare, Ostuni, Alberobello and Martina Franca.
+Everywhere you’ll find cobbled streets, balconies

-balconies adorned with pink and red geraniums, stalls overflowing with cherry tomatoes, peaches, and bunches of bright
+adorned with pink and red geraniums, stalls overflowing with cherry tomatoes, peaches, and bunches of

 6) Olive Oil

-region has the highest concentration of olive trees in Italy, counting some 60 million of them.
-Even more impressive is
+has the highest concentration of olive trees in Italy, counting some 60 million of them.
+Even more impressive is that many

-that many of the trees are over a thousand years old- one is even known to be 2700 years old- and they are still
+of the trees are over a thousand years old- one is even known to be 2700 years old- and they are still producing olive oil.

-invasions and the resulting influences from the Greeks, Romans, Byzantines, Normans, Turks and Spanish are still
+and the resulting influences from the Greeks, Romans, Byzantines, Normans, Turks and Spanish are still evident in the

-evident in the region.
-You’ll find Romanesque churches, medieval castles, 12th century mosaic floors, 17th century
+region.
+You’ll find Romanesque churches, medieval castles, 12th century mosaic floors, 17th century underground olive

 Every region in Italy has a strong identity and in Puglia you will feel the local pride, not only on a regional level but every